Schoko3001/x64_assembly_Tutorial/README.md

 Many instructions like `call`, `ret`, `pop` and `push` make use of the stack.

 ## 2. 0 - Function in c to assembly
-If we write in c:
+If we write a program with a function in c, it might look like this:
 ```c
 int add(int a, int b)
 {